Skip to content Accessibility statement

 Difficult decisions have to be made on a daily basis, including: the choice of treatments provided; the way the health and social care system should be organised, paid for and monitored; how to reward the workforce; the role of patients and the public in the health and social care system.

-CHE’s research is designed to provide analytical frameworks and evidence to support these sorts of decisions.
+CHE’s research provides analytical frameworks and evidence to guide these decisions, organised across several key themes:

 A researcher works at a computer workstation in front of a large curved screen